taeuscherpferd/devtober/README.md

 # devtober
-everyday of October a new widget themed mini program :D
+everyday of October a new themed mini program :D